THE SPIRIT OF GRACE

 14 “He will glorify Me, for He will take of what is Mine and declare it to you.

-The Holy Spirit is your primary guide, teacher, partner and helper in your walk of faith to discover, appropriate and experience every blessing that God has freely given to you in and through Christ.
+The Holy Spirit is your primary guide, teacher, partner and helper in your walk of faith to discover, appropriate, experience, and enjoy every blessing that God has freely given to you in and through Christ.

 Therefore, it is very crucial for you to recognize, understand, and follow the leading of the Spirit of grace, for that is the only sure way to live under grace and to forestall sliding back under the law where Sin and Satan reign and operate unhindered.